SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 1. **Option 1 - Booster passes**

-    If all prerequisites are full-filled, you will get a success message
+    If all prerequisites are fulfilled, you will get a success message

     ![](images/2_ea_5_booster_pass.png)